ShortestPathLab/posthoc/blog/2023-09-22-changelog/index.md

 #### Visualising a Search Trace

-Load a search trace and map into Waypoint.
+Load a search trace and map into Posthoc.

 ![basic](./assets/22-09-2023/basic.gif?raw=true)